Motor Vehicle Accidents | Car & Truck Accidents

 Reporting & Insurance

 - Report the accident within 24 hours to your insurance carrier.
-Make sure to get the name and direct phone number of the person you reported this to, and ask for the claim number.
-Your own automobile insurance carrier, under most circumstances, is responsible for paying for medical treatment for you or a passenger, up to $50,000.
-This is true regardless of whose fault the accident is.
+Your automobile insurance carrier is typically responsible for paying for medical treatment for you and your passengers, up to $50,000.
+Even if you caused the accident, your insurance company is still responsible for payment.
 This is known as the “no-fault” insurance law.
 However, you must make a claim for these no-fault benefits within 30 days of the accident.
 Generally, your medical provider or a personal injury attorney will help you with the no-fault benefits paper work, but do not hesitate to file the claim.
 Thirty days passes quickly.

 Pedestrians & Bicyclists

-If you are a pedestrian or bicyclist and a motor vehicle strikes you, the same guidelines above apply.
+If a motor vehicle strikes a pedestrian or bicyclist, the same guidelines apply.
 Take pictures of the scene, the bicycle and the offending vehicle, including the license plate.
-Stay where you are and let the police or ambulance assist you.
-Make sure there is a police report, and make sure you report the accident to your own automobile insurance, if any.
+Let the police or ambulance assist you.
+Make sure you get a police report.
+Report the accident to your own automobile insurance, if any.

-Whether you are in a motor vehicle, or a pedestrian or a bicyclist, if the other vehicle involved in the accident flees the scene, or is uninsured, you still have rights.
-You must report the accident to the police within 24 hours of the accident, either at the scene or at the closest police precinct.
+If the other vehicle involved in the accident flees the scene, or is uninsured, you still have rights!
+That applies whether the accident involves a motor vehicle, a pedestrian or a bicyclist.
+However you must report the accident to the police within 24 hours of the accident.
+Report the accident at the scene or at the closest police precinct.

 New York State Requirements

-If you own a motor vehicle, the State of New York requires minimum bodily injury insurance coverage of $25,000 per person, and $50,000 per accident.
+New York State requires vehicle owners to have minimum bodily injury insurance coverage.
+It is $25,000 per person, and $50,000 per accident.
 However, the more coverage you have, the higher your protection if you are in an accident.
-Speak with your insurance carrier about the various coverage options and the cost difference between the minimum $25,000/$50,000 coverage and higher coverage amounts.
+Speak with your insurance carrier about the various coverage options.
+Your insurance carrier can give you the cost difference between the minimum coverage and higher coverage amounts.
 If you own your own house or apartment, you should also consider an umbrella policy.
-Again, it is for your own protection.

 REMEMBER – ALWAYS wear a seatbelt.
 Seatbelts save lives.